ywallis/ywallis/README.md

 ## Hi there 👋

-Started my journey into code a couple years ago now.
-Mainly interested in programming crypto-trading bots.

-- Currently working on a small capacity market-making bot.
-- Experience in Python, looking to get into Rust.

-I love when machines talk to each other.
+I love solving problems and making machines talk to each other.
+I am a self-taught software engineer with a background in business and airline software development.

 <!--
 **ywallis/ywallis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.